stfwn/mscai-dl2/README.md

 ## Usage

+> **Important**
+> **TL;DR: Copy files from `train-presets` to the root directory of this
+> repository to reproduce the experiments from our report.** Read on to
+> understand the configuration options.

 Many projects use a command-line arguments to configure and run experiments.
-Our project uses a `train.py` file in the root of the repository to configure an experiment, and provides **templates that reproduce the experiments from our paper in the `train-presets/` directory**.
+Our project uses a `train.py` file in the root of the repository to configure an experiment, and provides templates that reproduce the experiments from our paper in the `train-presets/` directory.

 Each training file does the following: